 There is 100%-raw data capturing performed while scanning so the inspection results may be presented in the form of the Amplitude- or Depth C-Scan (switchable), 3D image, various slices either longitudinal, transversal or horizontal, and the like; every cross-sectional view corresponding to the desired probe position and every A-Scan may be played back and evaluated.
 The data noted above may be reproduced at the various Gain and Gate settings:

-The movie below illustrates the simplest embodiment for the encoded XY-scanning, imaging, and recording with use of PA probe
+The movies below illustrate the examples of simplest embodiment for the encoded XY-scanning, imaging, and recording with use of PA probe

 The movie below illustrates some features related to the postprocessing of the XY-Scan data